 Connected to the Deep Creek General Store, the Smoky Mountain Campground has sites for tents, pop-ups, trailers, and RVs, as well as several cabin rentals.

-It’s located just outside of the Deep Creek entrance to Great Smoky Mountain National Park, and right next to Deep Creek itself.
+It’s located just outside of the Deep Creek entrance to Great Smoky Mountains National Park, and right next to Deep Creek itself.

 This is a family-owned business, which was run by the same family for over 50 years.
 It recently changed hands to a new family hoping to continue the tradition.